jon-heard/obsidian-inline-scripts/README.md

 ### Helper scripts
 If you add a shortcut with an empty Test string, then that shortcut is a "helper script".
 Helper scripts provide common code that other shortcuts can use, specifically shortcuts that are listed after the helper script itself.

 If you add a shortcut with an empty Test string AND an empty Expansion string, then that shortcut is a "helper block".
 It prevents any helper scripts above it from being available to any shortcuts after it.
 You probably won't need helper blocks, but they are there in case you do.
-They are also used to separate shortcut files so one shortcut-file's helper scripts don't affect another shortcut-file.
+They are also used to separate shortcut-files so that the helper scripts in one shortcut-file don't affect those of other files.

 Here is an example: